TR BAND® Radial Compression Device

 FREQUENTLY ASKED QUESTIONS

-What is TR Band?
+What is the TR BAND Compression Device?

-The TR Band Radial Compression Device has dual compression balloons that provide precise compression of the radial artery without compromising local nerve structure.
+The TR BAND Compression Device has dual compression balloons that provide precise compression of the radial artery without compromising local nerve structure.
 The transparency of the band allows for easy monitoring of the puncture site, while air titration provides a more precise way of applying pressure to the artery.
 Overall, the band helps to achieve hemostasis at low pressures, minimizing the chances of applying occlusive pressures and causing complications like radial artery occlusion or hematomas.

-How is TR Band removed?
+How is the TR BAND Compression Device removed?

 REFERENCES

-- Data on file.
+1. Data on File